tweag/rules_haskell/README.md

 package.
 It downloads the corresponding Cabal tarball from Hackage and construct build rules for compiling the components of that package.

+Note, that Haskell package names are case-sensitive while Bazel workspace names are case-insensitive on case-insensitive file systems.
+For the generated workspace names to be case-insensitive we include a hash of the original package name.
+Query for targets `@all_hazel_packages//:haskell_{package_name}` to determine the generated workspace name.

 For example:

 ```
+# Discover the generated external workspace for the vector package.
+bazel query 'deps(@all_hazel_packages//:haskell_vector, 1)'
+# --> @haskell_vector__820387517//:bzl

 # Build all components of a single package, as well as all of its dependencies:
 bazel build @haskell_vector__820387517//:all